ryanmio/DecodeMe-/TASKS.md

 - [x] Fix results page
 - [x] Default sound should be quieter
 - [x] Add mute option
+- [x] Button colors should be consistent throughout app
+- [x] Prevent layout shift in leaderboard when using filters
 - [ ] Game History should have chat with tutor button and enable chat window
-- [ ] Button colors should be consistent throughout app
-- [ ] Prevent layout shift in leaderboard when using filters
-- [ ] Implement account upgrade option
 - [ ] accessibility audit
 - [ ] Finalize post game review system and user messages